vvivan/clean_dynamodb_store/README.md

 ### Batch Operations

-For efficiently writing large numbers of items, use batch operations.
-The library automatically handles chunking into batches of 25 items and retries with exponential backoff:
+Efficiently write or read large numbers of items using batch operations.
+The library automatically handles chunking and retries with exponential backoff.

+#### Batch Write

+For writing large numbers of items, batch operations chunk into groups of 25 (DynamoDB's BatchWriteItem limit):

 ```rust
 use clean_dynamodb_store::DynamoDbStore;